Main staircase entrance (left) from Union railway station (right): subject to change |

 Present vs. Past: Union station’s new platform (left), and old platform |

-Eleven years after the first public consultations and initial planning sessions occurred, a second platform was finally opened on August 18, 2014 (the official ceremony was July 2, 2015), essentially doubling the waiting area for passengers.
+Eleven years after the first public consultations and initial planning sessions occurred, a second platform was finally opened on August 18, 2014 (the official ceremony was July 2, 2015), essentially doubling the waiting area for subway passengers.
 The engineering effort involved has been staggering.

-The old platform, now exclusively servicing the University line |
+The old centre platform, now exclusively servicing the University line |

 The concourse, almost always a frantic rush of travellers and tourists |